Jalak Jobanputra, FuturePerfect Ventures: European Startups & Venture

+Transcript follows & video below.
 This is Part II of the interview.
+You can view Part I here

 I loved the image & symbolism of Ganesha that you used on your blog ‘What the Elephant God Can Teach Tech Entrepreneurs’ to highlight the qualities that entrepreneurs & venture capitalists need.
 I understand that Ganesha symbolizes prosperity & success in the world.
 Would you comment on what women entrepreneurs need in particular when sourcing venture capital?
 And also what venture capitalists need no matter what gender in regards to women entrepreneurs & startups?

 I wish I had that post in front of me.
 The first thing that came to mind & I think all those qualities are important.
 But the thick skin is key, combined with the ability to move beyond setbacks.
-Women tend to really analyse things & see things from numerous different perspectives & I think that’s one of the real values they bring to business & growing a business & building a team being sensitive to the dynamics that are happening around a team or a board.
+Women tend to really analyze things & see things from numerous different perspectives & I think that’s one of the real values they bring to business & growing a business & building a team being sensitive to the dynamics that are happening around a team or a board.
 However it can also result in paralysis so I think the ability to just take criticism, not take it personally, move on especially when you’re doing something innovative.
-You’re going to have a lot more nos than yeses out there & just being prepared & not taking it personally.
-And going out & finding the people who are going to be supportive & perservering in that process.
-I think that’s true of entrepreneurs & I think that’s true in the vc world in terms of if you really want to be innovative, you’re going to have partners & other people around you who may not see it, that you are going to have to convince a little bit more.
+You’re going to have a lot more no’s than yeses out there & just being prepared & not taking it personally.
+And going out & finding the people who are going to be supportive & persevering in that process.
+I think that’s true of entrepreneurs & I think that’s true in the VC world in terms of if you really want to be innovative, you’re going to have partners & other people around you who may not see it, that you are going to have to convince a little bit more.
 And I think its a good quality to have that resilience.

 I note that you have also written in your blog about the Startup Visa.
 Would you have any advice for European Entrepreneurs who face many more obstacles in sourcing venture than US entrepreneurs?
 Its more conservative the whole market in the UK & Ireland which is where I’m based and also women are even more outside the box because of that conservative old boys network that happens in the UK.
 So I wondered if you would have any advice for European entrepreneurs in their struggle because I know you have travelled widely & had venture sourced from other countries?